-Since I was a kid, I have been curious about our government, how it worked, and how it kept us safe when so many scary things were going on; the Cuban Missile Crisis, air raid sirens going off frequently, having to hide under our school desks as though that would protect us from a nuclear blast.
-The clear feeling Russia wanted to destroy us, and that strong feeling of fear and uncertainty.
+Since I was a kid, I have been curious about our government, how it worked, and how it kept us safe when so many scary things were going on; The Cuban Missile Crisis, air raid sirens going off frequently, having to hide under our school desks (as though that would protect us from a nuclear blast), the clear feeling that Russia wanted to destroy us, and that strong feeling of fear and uncertainty.

-And in spite of all the internal turmoil, racial hatred, inequities, and the fear of nuclear attack, wondering how our leaders could make us all feel safe & secure.
-Get us thinking that the good of our country was more important than thinking of ourselves, and that we should forget our differences for the common good.
-That there wasn’t anything we couldn’t do as a country if we worked together and put our minds to it.
-Inspired by a sense of purpose and the hope of a brighter future.
-True leadership…
+And in spite of all the internal turmoil, racial hatred, inequities, and the fear of nuclear attack, I wondered how our leaders could make us all feel safe and secure, make us think that the good of our country was more important than thinking of ourselves, and that we should forget our differences for the common good, that there wasn’t anything we couldn’t do as a country if we worked together and put our minds to it, inspired by a sense of purpose and the hope of a brighter future.
+True leadership.

-I grew up in very humble beginnings, father abandoned us when I was one, and mom raised 3 kids by herself.
-As a kid I was always fascinated by how things worked – I took apart my mom’s toaster when I was 6, just to see how it worked, and then negotiated my first peace treaty by convincing my mother not to spank me if I could put it back together – in working order… I started working to help support the family at 10, and was out on my own at 16.
+I grew up in very humble beginnings.
+My father abandoned us when I was one year old, and mom raised three kids by herself.
+As a kid I was always fascinated by how things worked – I took apart my mom’s toaster when I was six, just to see how it worked, and then negotiated my first peace treaty by convincing my mother not to spank me if I could put it back together – in working order… I started working to help support the family at age 10, and was out on my own at the age of 16.
 As each of my children turned 16, I would look at them and wonder how I survived on my own at that age.
 And do they feel as inspired and hopeful as I was at their age?